walterhoops/shadowbase/README.md

 Enter client detailsa and preferences, then explore the dynamic auction platform where professionals bid on cross-industry services, including Real Estate, Mortgage Specialists, and Home Insurance, fostering collaboration.
 Witness seamless interactions optimizing outcomes across these interconnected sectors.

+ShadowBase Misson:
+To accelerate connections among real estate, insurance, and mortgage specialists, propelling the creation of new business opportunities.